Table of Contents

 A compact food processor is a very handy tool to mince garlic since I frequently use minced garlic for all kinds of delicious food, including Mongolian Beef, Beijing Style Hot Pot Sauce, Garlic Sesame Dressing, and Italian Dressing, etc. Read here for more recipes featuring minced garlic.

-Honey and turbinado sugar give the BBQ Pork the desired sweetness in a very enticing way.
+Honey and turbinado sugar gives the BBQ Pork the desired sweetness in a very enticing way.
 Honey also gives the Chari Siu a glow.
 The natural molasses in turbinado sugar makes the meat taste especially yummy.

 How to make Char Siu {Chinese BBQ Pork} Easy and Yummy?